 - Initial outreach (first) text messages should include opt-out verbiage such as "Reply STOP to unsubscribe".

-- Personalize your texts and introduce yourself and company by name
+- Personalize your texts and introduce yourself and your company name

 - When texting a URL, include the full URL (not a shortened link) so carriers know which business the link directs to.